4d/docs/website/translated_docs/fr/API/imapTransporterClass.md

 Search-keys may request the value to search for:

-- **Search-keys with a date value**: the date is a string that must be formatted as follows: *date-day+"-"+date-month+"-"+date-year* where date-day indicates the number of the day of the month (max.
-2 characters), date-month indicates the name of the month (Jan/Feb/Mar/Apr/May/Jun/Jul/Aug/Sep/Oct/Dec) and date-year indicates the year (4 characters).
-Example: `searchCriteria = SENTBEFORE 1-Feb-2020` (a date does not usually need to be quoted since it does not contain any special characters)
+- **Search-keys with a field-name value**: the field-name is the name of a header field.
+Example: `searchCriteria = HEADER CONTENT-TYPE "MIXED"`

 - **Search-keys with a string value**: the string may contain any character and must be quoted.
 If the string does not contain any special characters, like the space character for instance, it does not need to be quoted.
 Quoting such strings will ensure that your string value will be correctly interpreted.
 Example: `searchCriteria = FROM "SMITH"` For all search keys that use strings, a message matches the key if the string is a substring of the field.
 Matching is not case-sensitive.

-- **Search-keys with a field-name value**: the field-name is the name of a header field.
-Example: `searchCriteria = HEADER CONTENT-TYPE "MIXED"`
+- **Search-keys with a flag value**: the flag may accept one or several keywords (including standard flags), separated by spaces.
+Example: `searchCriteria = KEYWORD \Flagged \Draft`

 - **Search-keys with a flag value**: the flag may accept one or several keywords (including standard flags), separated by spaces.
 Example: `searchCriteria = KEYWORD \Flagged \Draft`